swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 _<details><summary>Rationale</summary>_

-We chose the Unicode recommendation as the basis for `Unicode.Scalar`, which is to derive word character matching from Unicode properties and general categories as described above.
-This behavior matches `NSRegularExpression` and the ICU regular expression specification.
+The Unicode recommendation is to derive word character matching from Unicode properties and general categories as described above

-We chose to treat any grapheme cluster that leads with a Unicode scalar word character as a word character as well.AA
+We chose to treat any grapheme cluster that leads with a Unicode scalar word character as a word character as well.

 </details>